Git Commands: How to Remove Local Git Branches that are Merged or Nonexistent

 Over time, your local git branches list can become overwhelming, particularly if you develop on a single branch, generate a pull request, merge it into the main branch, and then remove the remote git branch once it has been merged.
 After the branch is removed from the remote repository, there is no need to keep it on your local machine.

-The following command will delete all local branches that have been merged into the main branch.
+The following git command will delete all local branches that have been merged into the main branch.
 If your git trunk branch is not named main or you wish to remove all branches that have been merged into a branch other than main, simply modify the two instances of the word main in the command to reflect the name of your branch.

-Remove local merged git branches
+List of git commands to remove local merged git branches

 To remove all the local branches, which are merged into the main branch, navigate to the root of the repository and run the following git commands,